dwiddo/average-minimum-distance/README.md

 ## What's amd?

-A crystal is an arrangement of atoms which periodically repeats according to some lattice.
-The atoms and lattice defining a crystal are typically recorded in a .CIF file, but this representation is ambiguous, i.e. different .CIF files can define the same crystal.
-This package implements new *isometric invariants* called AMD (average minimum distance) and PDD (point-wise distance distribution) based on inter-point distances, which are guaranteed to take the same value for all equivalent representations of a crystal.
-They do this in a continuous way; crystals which are similar have similar AMDs and PDDs.
+A crystal is an arrangement of atoms which periodically repeats in all directions according to some lattice.
+Crystals are usually given by listing parameters defining the lattice (or unit cell) and the atomic coordinates, e.g. in a .CIF file, but this representation is ambiguous because different .CIF files can define the same crystal.
+This package implements new *isometric invariants* based on inter-point distances which are guaranteed to take the same value for all (isometrically) equivalent representations of a crystal, called average minimum distances (AMDs) and point-wise distance distributions (PDDs).
+They are invariants that are also continuous, meaning crystals which are similar have similar AMDs and PDDs.

+### Description of the invariants

+A *periodic set* models a crystal with a point in the centre of each atom.
+The AMD of a structure is an infinite increasing sequence of real numbers calculated from inter-point distances in the periodic set.
+In contrast, the PDD is a matrix which can have arbitrarily many columns.
+In practice, both are calculated up to some chosen number k.

+The k-th AMD value of a periodic set is the average distance to the k-th nearest neighbours of points in a unit cell.
+That is, to find the AMD of a periodic set up to k, first list distances to the nearest k neighbours in the infinite crystal for every point in a unit cell, then take the average over points in the unit cell.

+The PDD is related to AMD but contains more information as it avoids the averaging step.
+Again start by and listing distances to the k nearest neighbours in order for each point in a unit cell, and collect all these lists into one matrix with a row for each point.
+Then order the matrix rows as in a dictionary (lexicographically), by comparing elements of two rows in order until one is smaller and putting that row first.
+Finally, if any rows are duplicated keep only one but give each a weight proportional to its original frequency, appending the weight to the start of each row to make the first column the weights.
+The result is the k-th PDD of the periodic set.

-For a technical description of AMD, [see our paper on arXiv](https://arxiv.org/abs/2009.02488).
-Detailed documentation of this package is [available on readthedocs](https://average-minimum-distance.readthedocs.io/en/latest/).
+For a formal description, see our papers listed above.
+Detailed documentation for this package is [available on readthedocs](https://average-minimum-distance.readthedocs.io/en/latest/).

+## Getting started

 Use pip to install average-minimum-distance: